zorael/kameloso/README.md

 Once the bot has joined a channel it's ready.
 Mind that you need to authorise yourself with any services (with an account listed as an adminisrator in the configuration file) to make it listen to anything you do.
 Before allowing *anyone* to trigger any functionality it will look them up and compare their accounts with its internal whitelists.

 ```
+     you joined #channel
+kameloso sets mode +o you
      you | !say herp
 kameloso | herp
+     you | s/herp/actually blarp/
+kameloso | you | actually blarp
      you | !8ball
 kameloso | It is decidedly so
      you | !addquote you This is a quote